franklbvp/python_intro/docs/README.md

 ## Prerequisites

-basic programming knowledge, some background in another programming language
+Basic programming knowledge, some background in another programming language

 ## Result

-Get a first taste of the Python Programming environment and the very basics.
+Get a first taste of the Python Programming environment and the (very) basics of the core elements of the Python programming language.

 ## Material related to the Python Introduction course